-In this colorful village, you will find many beautifully crafted and designed art on the walls and stairways as you walk through.
+In Busan’s Gamcheon cultural village, you will find many attractions, beautifully crafted and designed art on the walls and stairways as you walk through.
 Many artists contributed to the colorful murals that fill the streets and pathways of Gamcheon Village.

 Where is Gamcheon Culture Village?